chentalia317-alt/Noema-Bot/README.md

 - **Web publishing** — direct rendering of Quarkdown reports to GitHub Pages or other static-site platforms.

 The long-term goal is to turn **Noema-Bot** into a flexible, open-source and effective assistant for transparent and aesthetic scientific reporting🤩.
+---

+## 🤝 Collaboration & Contribution

+> *“Noema-Bot is not just a script — it’s a philosophy of open, reproducible, and aesthetic science.”*

+**Noema-Bot** is an evolving research assistant that connects data analysis, automation, and aesthetics.
+It runs Python pipelines, analyzes datasets, and generates Quarkdown-based HTML reports — all designed to make open science more reproducible and beautiful.

+I’m currently looking for **collaborators or contributors** who share this vision and would like to grow the project together.

+### Possible Collaboration Areas
+- **Data analysis & visualization** — extending statistical modules, improving histogram/plot generation
+- **Automation & reproducibility** — refining the GitHub Actions workflow, improving Quarkdown rendering
+- **Front-end / design** — creating better dashboard layouts and visual templates
+- **Documentation & outreach** — improving README guides, tutorials, or open-science communication

+### How to contact
+- Fork this repository and open a pull request
+- Or contact the maintainer: [@chentalia317-alt](https://github.com/chentalia317-alt)
+  *(you can briefly describe your background or what you’d like to work on)*